 However, you can’t just toss the turkey into some water, dump a bunch of salt in there, and call it a day.
 Too much salt will actually have the opposite of the intended effect, so you need to measure it properly.

 Roughly, you want a ¾ cup of kosher salt per gallon of water (kosher salt comes in bigger flakes than standard table salt so it dissolves more easily).
 Definitely no more, and no less if you can help it.
 This is about a 6% concentration of salt, which is the optimal for these purposes.

-If you’re having trouble getting the salt to dissolve, heat up some of your water (not to boiling, but to a fairly high heat) and dissolve the water there to make an extra concentrated salt solution.
+Note that if you have a large turkey, then you can brine on a turkey fryer if you have one.
+Also, If you’re having trouble getting the salt to dissolve, heat up some of your water (not to boiling, but to a fairly high heat which you might need to use a thermometer) and dissolve the water there to make an extra concentrated salt solution.
 Then, mix it with your cooler water to cool it down to at least room temperature (toss some ice cubes in there if you want to speed up the process), and once it’s cool add your turkey.
 It doesn’t need to be completely submerged or anything, but make sure your roasting pan or whatever you’re putting the turkey into has high enough sides that the water doesn’t slosh over.

 Put the pan in your fridge for at least 24 hours before cooking, and you’re good to go!

 2. How to Inject Your Turkey?

 Injecting a turkey is exactly what it sounds like.
 You take a big syringe, suck up some nice flavoring, jab it in the turkey and give it a shot.
 Repeat in different parts until you’re out of the flavoring.

 Choosing what KIND of flavoring is the important bit here.
 It needs to be thin, so the syringe doesn’t get clogged up.
 Instead of using thick seasonings, you’re stuck with only stuff that can be dissolved in water or oil.